Kotlin/kotlinx.coroutines/kotlinx-coroutines-debug/README.md

 Additionally, it is possible to process the list of such coroutines via [DebugProbes.dumpCoroutinesInfo] or dump isolated parts of coroutines hierarchy referenced by a [Job] or [CoroutineScope] instances using  [DebugProbes.printJob] and [DebugProbes.printScope] respectively.

-Additionally, this module provides a [BlockHound](https://github.com/reactor/BlockHound) service that detects when a blocking operation was called in a coroutine context that prohibits it.
+This module also provides an automatic [BlockHound](https://github.com/reactor/BlockHound) integration that detects when a blocking operation was called in a coroutine context that prohibits it.
+In order to use it, please follow the BlockHound [quick start guide](https://github.com/reactor/BlockHound/blob/master/docs/quick_start.md).

 ### Using in your project